datazoompuc/datazoom.amazonia/README.md

 **Options:**

 1.  **dataset**: there are three choices:
     - `"brazilian_actors"`: mapping of Brazilian actors involved in preventing environmental crimes.
     - `"international_cooperation"`: mapping of international
       agreements, treaties and conventions.
-    -   `"forest_governance"`: mapping of forest governance
+    - `"forest_governance"`: mapping of forest governance arrangements.
-        arrangements.
+2.  **raw_data**: there are two options:
+    - `TRUE`: if you want the data as it is originally.
+    - `FALSE`: if you want the treated version of the data.
-2.  **search**: Filters the dataset to the rows containing the chosen search parameter.
+3.  **search**: Filters the dataset to the rows containing the chosen search parameter.

 ------------------------------------------------------------------------